 The best Costa Rica rainforests have three similar things in particular: they connect you to nature, they give you a rewarding sense of adventure, and they keep you wanting to explore more.

-There are many types of forests in Costa Rica, but in order to see the richness that every visitor of this country is describing, head straight towards its lush natural environment.
+There are many types of forests in Costa Rica, but to see the richness that every visitor of this country describes, head straight towards its lush natural environment.

 Many people will say that your vacation in this tropical country is not complete without visiting at least one Costa Rica rainforest.

 Our list of Costa Rica rainforests will definitely have you wishing you are en route to one of these beautiful rainforest tourist attractions.